danielgroves/danielgroves.net/src/notebook/_posts/2017-05-03-fstop-guru-ul.md

 When I started looking for a new bag I had something of a rather specific criteria in mind: I wanted to be able to fit my full camera setup inside, have room to expand in the future, be able to squeeze my down jacket, waterproofs, food and my JetBoil inside.
 On top of this I wanted it to be small enough to use on the mountain bike, be able to carry multiple tripods, be comfortable to wear all day, and to have a sensible ratio of camera equipment to personal possessions: something just about every manufacture gets wrong!

-After investigating the offerings from multiple companies including Lowe Pro, Evoc, Dakine, Tamarac, and Peak Design, I eventually stumbled across the line of F-Stop bags.
+After investigating the offerings from multiple companies including Lowe Pro, Evoc, Dakine, Tamarac, and Peak Design, I eventually stumbled across the line of [F-Stop bags](http://fstopgear.com "F-Stop System Camera Bags").
 They looked good, but they were more expensive.
-After a few weeks of thinking about it, and multiple chats with the F-Stop team via their online chat system I decided to make my move: I ordered a small-shallow ICU[^1], a medium-shallow ICU, and a the F-Stop Guru UL.
-As far as I can tell only Paramo’s London branch stocks _any_ F-Stop gear in the UK, and being reluctant to travel that far to view and try a bag, I ordered the lot online direct from F-Stop.
+After a few weeks of thinking about it, and multiple chats with the F-Stop team via their online chat system I decided to make my move: I ordered a [small-shallow ICU](http://shop.fstopgear.com/eu/product/icu/small-shallow-icu.html "Small-shallow F-Stop ICU")[^1], a [medium-shallow ICU](http://shop.fstopgear.com/eu/product/medium-shallow-icu.html "Medium-shallow F-Stop ICU"), and a the [F-Stop Guru UL](http://shop.fstopgear.com/eu/product/guru-ul-2016.html "F-Stop Guru UL Camera Bag").
+As far as I can tell only Paramo’s London ad Keswick branches are the only shops that stocks _any_ F-Stop gear in the UK, and being reluctant to travel that far to view and try a bag, I ordered the lot online direct from F-Stop.

 ## Features